- Home

 - The General Assembly has removed the requirement for a witness signature on absentee Envelope B . . .
 HOWEVER, they have instituted a requirement that - in addition to providing their full legal name, the residential address at which they are currently registered to vote, and signature - all voters must instead include the LAST 4 DIGITS OF THEIR SOCIAL SECURITY NUMBERS and their full YEAR OF BIRTH on their absentee Envelope B.

 - Marked ballots may only be returned or dropped off by the individual voter who requested the ballot.
-A ballot returned in person or dropped off by anyone other than the voter who requested it will be rejected.
+A ballot returned in person or dropped off by anyone other than the voter who requested it will be rejected unless placed into one of our Voted Ballot Drop Bags.

 Apply to Vote by Mail

-- Using an Online Application:
+Using an Online Application

 - Visit the Virginia Department of Elections’ Voter Information Portal and click ‘Apply to Vote Absentee by Mail’ to submit your application to vote absentee by mail online.